Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 At switching threshold voltage both pmos and nmos are in saturation region and both the transistors are turn "ON",at this voltage gain is high
 As Vin = Vout we can get Vgs = Vdd
 Switching threshold voltage formulae
-To calculate the rise time delay and fall time delay we will do the transient analysis of CMOS How to calculate the output rise time delay and fall time delay of an inverter: output rise time delay = rise time of output - fall time of input at 50% of Vout output fall time delay = fall time of output - rise time of input at 50% of Vout

 table:
 observations:
 1.When pmos width is 2 times the width of nmos the rise time delay and fall time delay is almost equal which is characterstics of clock inverter/buffer